Kahraba (footballer): Senior

 Kahraba made his debut for the Egypt senior side on 10 September 2013 in a 4–2 victory over Guinea.
 He scored his first senior international on 6 September 2015 during a 5–1 victory over Chad.
 He was named in the squad for the 2017 Africa Cup of Nations and, on 27 January 2017, he scored the winning goal in the quarterfinal of the tournament against Morocco.
 Egypt went on to reach the final before losing to Cameroon with Kahraba an unused substitute during the final.
 In May 2018 he was named in Egypt's preliminary squad for the 2018 FIFA World Cup in Russia.
 After being selected in the final 23-man squad, he came on as a substitute in all three of Egypt's group matches during defeats to Uruguay, Russia and Saudi Arabia as they were eliminated in the group stage.

+Personal life

+Kahraba was briefly married in 2016 to television presenter and businesswoman Sarah Khalifa.
+The couple divorced six months later.